skibur/SuperWhackMole/README.md

-# SuperWhackMole
+# Super Whack Mole
-A classic Whack-A-Mole game with power-ups.
+A classic Whac-A-Mole game with power-ups.